Key takeaways

 5. Wolong is a 3-hour mountain drive for dedicated enthusiasts; you may see fewer pandas there than in 30 min at the flagship.

 Sichuan holds roughly 75% of the world’s wild giant panda population, and the four panda viewing bases that foreign travellers realistically consider are all within three hours of Chengdu.
 The choice between them is not which has the “best” pandas — it’s which experience matches what you actually want.
-A first-time photographer wants a different base than a couple looking for a hands-on volunteer day, and both want a different base than a naturalist trying to see pandas in a habitat closer to wild.
+A first-time photographer wants a different base than someone who would rather have thirty quiet minutes at one enclosure, and both want a different base than a naturalist trying to see pandas in a habitat closer to wild.

 A giant panda walking in front of a stone enclosure den at a breeding base near Chengdu, Sichuan.

-Giant pandas — the marquee reason most travellers come to Chengdu.
+Giant pandas — the main reason most travellers come to Chengdu.

 Which panda base is right for you?

-The four bases compared on the variables that actually shape the decision — distance from Chengdu, ticket price, whether foreigners can do the keeper experience day, and crowd level.
-(Paid hold-a-panda is discontinued everywhere, so that column is now a flat “no”.)
+The four bases compared on the variables that actually shape the decision — distance from Chengdu, ticket price, and crowd level.
+The two right-hand columns are the ones English guides still fill in, and both are now a flat “no” at every base.

-Chengdu Research Base~40 min metro / 25–30 min taxi¥55 / ¥40 off-peakNo keeper day (科普 volunteer needs fluent Chinese)No — discontinuedFirst visit, families, photographers, 花花 / Hua Hua
+Chengdu Research Base~40 min metro / 25–30 min taxi¥55 / ¥40 off-peakNo — its 科普 volunteer scheme needs fluent Chinese and 60 hoursNo — discontinuedFirst visit, families, photographers, 花花 / Hua Hua

-Wolong Reserve3 hr drive~¥150 comboLimitedNo — discontinuedDedicated enthusiasts, naturalists
+Wolong · Shenshuping2–3 hr drive~¥150 comboNo published termsNo — discontinuedDedicated enthusiasts, naturalists

 For 80% of foreign travellers the answer is the Chengdu Research Base — it’s easy, has the most pandas visible, and combines with everything else in Chengdu.
 The other three are add-ons or substitutions for specific reasons.